 They all drew in sharp breaths.

 “I believe he was my soul mate, in life and in death.”
-Jace was dancing with glee.
+Jace is dancing with glee.

-Mr. Clark was stunned, but his habit of keeping order ended the confessional.
-We went back to the lesson.
+Mr. Clark is stunned, but his habit of keeping order ends the confessional.
+We go back to the lesson.

-Robby went up and said to Mr. Clark.
+Robby walks up and says to Mr. Clark.
 “I need you to sign some form.
 Can I come back later?”

-Next we had Biology, which was weird science.
+Next we have Biology, which is weird science.
 No false gods here.
-She told Robby he had to pass the final to pass the course.
-I promised to tutor him.
+She tells Robby he has to pass the final to pass the course.
+I promise to tutor him.

-We snuck out of science lab early and were at Senor Chavez’ desk well before the bell rang.
+We sneak out of science lab early and are at Senor Chavez’ desk well before the bell rings.